Polymer/old-docs-site/app/2.0/docs/devguide/shadow-dom.md

 ### Slot APIs

-Shadow DOM provides a few new APIs for working with checking distribution:
+Shadow DOM provides a few new APIs for checking distribution:

 *   `HTMLElement.assignedSlot` property gives the assigned slot for an element, or `null` if the